richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-20-dlesym-output-analysis.md

 In this post, I will provide an overview of the model’s architecture, and present some initial analysis of its output.
 The emphasis will be on two critical aspects: how well the model maintains long-term climate stability, and representation of extreme events.
 These are essential for assessing whether AI-based climate models can provide reliable simulations alongside traditional physics-based approaches.

+The full code for this post can be found on <a href="https://github.com/richardsbenjamin/dlesymanalysis" target="_blank">GitHub</a>.

 ## DLESyM Architecture
 DLESyM was trained primarily on ERA5 reanalysis data, with the addition of outgoing longwave radiation from the International Satellite Cloud Climatology Project (ISCCP).